Global War on Terrorism Service Medal: Appearance

-The medal is a bronze color metal disc 1.25 inches in diameter.
+The medal is a bronze color metal disc 1+1/4 in in diameter.
 The obverse depicts an eagle with spread wings.
 On the breast of the eagle is a shield of thirteen vertical bars.
-In the eagle's right claw is an olive branch and in the left claw are three arrows.
-The eagle is surmounted by a terrestrial globe with the inscription above "WAR ON TERRORISM SERVICE MEDAL."
+In the eagle's right claw is an olive branch, and in the left claw are three arrows.
+The eagle is surmounted by a terrestrial globe with the inscription above "WAR ON TERRORISM SERVICE MEDAL".
 On the reverse is a laurel wreath on a plain field.

-The medal is suspended from an Old Glory Blue ribbon 1.375 inches wide with stripes of golden yellow, scarlet and white.
+The medal is suspended from an Old Glory Blue ribbon 1+3/8 in wide with stripes of golden yellow, scarlet, and white.

 Devices

 Only one award of this medal may be authorized for any individual, thus no bronze or silver 3/16 inch service stars are prescribed for second or subsequent awards.